LBNL-ETA/frads/docs/how-to/guide5.md

 ```

 ##  Initialize an EnergyPlus model
-The example idf file is from the EnergyPlus ExampleFiles directory.
+The [example idf](https://github.com/NREL/EnergyPlus/blob/develop/testfiles/1ZoneUncontrolled_win_1.idf) file is from the EnergyPlus ExampleFiles directory.
 The building is 15.24m X 15.24m, single zone with one south-facing window.

-Initialize an EnergyPlus model by calling `frads.load_epmodel`with an input of idf or epjs file.
-The example used here can be downloaded from [here](https://github.com/NREL/EnergyPlus/blob/develop/testfiles/1ZoneUncontrolled_win_1.idf).
+Initialize an EnergyPlus model by calling `load_epmodel`with an input of idf or epjs file.

 ```python
 idf_path = Path("1ZoneUncontrolled_win_1.idf")